Mike Coffman: Mayor of Aurora, Colorado

 Coffman was defeated for re-election to Congress to by Democrat Jason Crow in 2018.
-After leaving Congress, Coffman announced his candidacy for Mayor of Aurora in 2019.
+After leaving Congress, Coffman announced his candidacy for mayor of Aurora in 2019.
 He was elected mayor in November.
 He took office on December 2, 2019.

+He was re-elected in 2023.

 Political positions

 For the 114th Congress, Coffman was ranked as the 25th most bipartisan member of the U.S. House of Representatives (and the most bipartisan member of the U.S. House of Representatives from Colorado) in the Bipartisan Index created by The Lugar Center and the McCourt School.
 As of September 2018, Coffman had voted with his party in 91.8% of votes in the 115th United States Congress.

 Vote Smart Political Courage Test

 According to Vote Smart's 2016 analysis, Coffman generally supports anti-abortion legislation, opposes an income tax increase, opposes federal spending and supports lowering taxes as a means of promoting economic growth, opposes requiring states to adopt federal education standards, supports building the Keystone Pipeline, supports government funding for the development of renewable energy, opposes the federal regulation of greenhouse gas emissions, opposes gun control legislation, supports repealing the Affordable Care Act, opposes same-sex marriage, and supports requiring immigrants who are unlawfully present to return to their country of origin before they are eligible for citizenship.